metakgp/metaploy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-MetaPloy is just a containerized [nginx](https://nginx.org) reverse proxy that acts as the main web server (ingress server).
+MetaPloy is just a containerized [nginx](https://nginx.org) reverse proxy that acts as the main web server (ingress server) for all metakgp projects.
 It exposes a Docker network named `metaploy-network` and a volume named `metaploy-nginx-config-volume`.
 The volume is mounted at `/etc/nginx/sites-enabled/` and reads `.metaploy.conf` files that contain the nginx configurations for each of the individual projects.

 Each project hosted on the server is containerized and connected to the `metaploy-network`, and its nginx configuration file is copied to the `metaploy-nginx-config-volume` volume.
 MetaPloy watches for changes in the volume and reloads the configuration if any changes are made (e.g., a new project is loaded or unloaded).